thin-edge/thin-edge.io/GOVERNANCE.md

     * The sub-projects are organized in a hierarchy
         * This makes it easier to decouple different parts of the project
         * This makes it easier to decide on technical questions
-    * Everyone has to agree on the core project bringing the foundations to all others.
+    * Everyone has to agree on the core project as it is the foundations to all others.
     * At the periphery, sub-projects might be related to specific eco-systems (e.g. Cumulocity or Moneo) and therefore have independent decision processes.
     *	At an intermediate level, one might have sub-projects related to specific use-cases like “JSON over MQTT”.
 * All the sub-projects share a common repository - to ease consistency across projects and over time.